 Sensorimotor integration in the human sensorimotor cortex -MEG and EEG study, Induction of plasticity in the human motor cortex -TMS and tDCS study, Human motor cortex oxygenation during exercise -NIRS study

-Biomechanical study in neuromuscular function of the upper extremity, Brain research using somatosensory evoked magnetic fields
+Biomechanical study in neuromuscular function of the upper extremity, Brain research using transcranial magnetic stimulation

 Masayoshi Kubo / Professor / Sc.
 D.